Saudi Arabia Flag

 • Services statistics.

-Some several external users and beneficiaries who greatly rely on healthcare establishments and workforce statistics data, including:
+Some external users and beneficiaries who greatly rely on healthcare establishments and workforce statistics data, including:

 • Government entities.